PerformanceEstimation/Performance-Estimation-Toolbox/README.md

 The folder [Examples](/Examples) contains numerous introductory examples to the toolbox.

-Among others, the following code [GradientMethod](/Examples/GradientMethod.m) generates a worst-case scenario for the gradient method applied to a smooth (possibly strongly) convex function.
+Among others, the following code (see [GradientMethod](/Examples/GradientMethod.m)) generates a worst-case scenario for the gradient method applied to a smooth (possibly strongly) convex function.

 ```Matlab
 % In this example, we use a fixed-step gradient method for